gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Class Diagrams.md

 This class diagram reflects the extended behaviour of ``updateTile()`` for a conduit building.
 After pushing forward contained liquid, it communicates with the ``Leaks`` singleton by calling ``checkLeak(this)`` to tell the singleton that changes may have occurred.
-To even verify that the leak is worth checking, the method checks that the building is of a block type that can leak, and that the building team is the same as the player team.
+To even verify that the leak is worth checking, the method checks that the building is of a block type that can leak (is a ``Conduit`` block with attribute ``leaks`` true), and that the building team is the same as the player team.
 The tile connected to the one being checked is obtained via calling ``nearby()`` on the building's tile.
 It's checked for solidity to indicate if there is currently a leak (different to checking if there used to be a leak -> checking if the tile is stored in the ``Leaks`` instance).
 The ``checkLeak`` method, checks for a transition from *not leaking -> leaking* and vice versa and in such case adds/removes the tile